No. 25 Squadron RAAF: History

-With the threat of invasion passed, in early January 1945 the squadron was re-located to Cunderdin and re-equipped with B-24 Liberator heavy bombers tasked with attacking Japanese shipping and base facilities in the Japanese occupied Netherlands East Indies (NEI – now Indonesia).
-Operations against these targets began 2 months later with the squadron's Liberators usually staging through Corunna Downs and Truscott airfields in north-Western Australia.

-From March to August 1945 the squadron's Cunderdin based (Note: Until November 2022 The Australian War Memorial (AWM) No. 25 Squadron webpage (and thus this article) stated 25 Squadron moved to Tarakan "...in June 1945 until the end of the war."
-After being requested to review RAAF and other sources the AWM deleted this factual mis-statement as per AWM Information Research Centre RCIS101804 email 1 December 2022.)
-Liberators flew a combined total of at least 85 missions totaling 5,960 hours against enemy targets, including diversionary raids over NEI to assist the Allied landings at Brunei Bay in northern Borneo.
+With the threat of invasion passed, by early January 1945 the squadron was re-located to Cunderdin and re-equipped with B-24 Liberator heavy bombers tasked with attacking Japanese shipping and base facilities in the Japanese occupied Netherlands East Indies (NEI – now Indonesia).
+Operations against these targets began 2 months later with the squadron's Liberators usually staging from Cunderdin through Corunna Downs and Truscott airfields in north-Western Australia.
+From March to August 1945 the squadron's Liberators flew a combined total of at least 85 missions totaling 5,960 hours against enemy targets, including diversionary raids over NEI to assist the Allied landings at Brunei Bay in northern Borneo.
 During these operations one Liberator (A72-133) was lost on a 26/27 April 1945 night strike when it was forced to land in shallow water off a Japanese held island in the Lesser Sunda group.
 The aircraft's crew survived the war after 4 months of brutal treatment as POWs in Batavia (now Jakarta).

 The AWM's WWII Honour Roll for 25 Squadron lists 23 members who died on WWII service, including 6 due to ground incidents or illness.
 Five aircrew died as a result of 3 Wirraway crashes from February 1941 to July 1943 and 7 died in 4 Vultee Vengeance crashes from September 1943 to August 1944.
 The squadron's worst loss occurred on 14 February 1945 when 5 of the 11 aboard Liberator A72-124 died when it crashed on take-off at Cunderdin.

 The aircraft was tasked to participate in the squadron's successful search for survivors from the SS Peter Silvester after it was torpedoed 1300 kilometres off the WA coast on 6 February 1945 by the German submarine U-862.
 The squadron's search flights of up to 19 hours duration were instrumental in the rescue of 100 of the 174 aboard the last Allied ship lost to enemy action in the Indian Ocean.